Investigators reveal concerns about behavior of Michigan high school shooting suspect leading up to the tragedy - KESQ

 As investigators continue to comb through details from the shooting, students who lived through the terrifying ordeal are struggling to cope in the aftermath.

-JaVon Pittman, a student at Oxford high, said he took cover as the incident unfolded.
-“We put the table at the door, barricaded the doors, and we just turned the lights off and we hid under the desk,” the 17-year-old told CNN Wednesday.
+JaVon Pittman, a student at Oxford High, said he took cover as the incident unfolded.
+“We put the table at the door, barricaded the doors, and we just turned the lights off and we hid under the desk,” the 17-year-old told CNN on Wednesday.

 He called his father while he was hiding, whispering that there was a shooting at his school, JaVon said.
 His younger brother, Jonte, was also at the school during the shooting and was able to escape.